THAAD — Terminal High Altitude Area Defense

 - Iron Beam — Israeli directed-energy complement at the lowest tier

-- China — AN/TPY-2 radar in South Korea triggers Chinese strategic objection
+- People’s Republic of China — AN/TPY-2 radar in South Korea triggers Chinese strategic objection

 Sources